-Dialysis Patient Care Technician Requirements
+Dialysis Technician Requirements

 Dialysis Patient Care Technician Certification Requirements:*

-1. The applicant must possess a minimum of a high school diploma or its equivalent, General Educational Development (GED), and must submit a copy of a government approved high school diploma.
+1. The applicant must possess a minimum of a high school diploma or its equivalent, General Educational Development (GED), and must submit a copy of a government-approved high school diploma.
 The name on the diploma must match the name on the CCHT exam application.
 If it does not, proof of name change (e.g., marriage certificate) must be submitted.

 2. The applicant must have successfully completed a training program for clinical hemodialysis technicians that included both classroom instruction and supervised clinical experience.
 The applicant must obtain the signature of the educator or submit a certificate of completion to verify the training program.

-3. If the applicant has not yet obtained a position as a clinical hemodialysis technician, he/she must provide the number of hours spent in clinical, hands-o patient care experience obtained as part of the training program, and must provide the name of the facility where the clinical training occurred.
+3. If the applicant has not yet obtained a position as a clinical hemodialysis technician, he/she must provide the number of hours spent in clinical, hands-on patient care experience obtained as part of the training program, and must provide the name of the facility where the clinical training occurred.
 The facility administrator or manager must sign to verify that the clinical, hands-on experience did occur and was supervised by an RN.

 4. If the applicant has held a position as a clinical hemodialysis technician within the last eighteen (18) months, he/she must provide the name of the employer.
 The applicant must obtain the supervisor’s signature to verify employment.
 It is recommended, but not required, that an applicant have a minimum of six (6) months (or 1,000 hours) of clinical experience.